Router One

 Telegram and Discord community bots

-Route support prompts to major LLMs while keeping usage, latency, and cost visible to the team.
+Answer questions about your protocol, app, or token while keeping usage, latency, and cost visible to the team.

 Reference architecture